rehierl/abstract-properties/02-x-mathematics/04-0-order-theory/0-0-readme.md

+# order theory (OT)
+- an overview of order theory
+- no in-depth knowledge required

 in contraty to graph theory, order theory seems to focus on vertices
 - the edges are a consequence of the order operator
 - an edge exists for each pair of vertices